algorand/indexer/e2e_tests/README.md

 ### e2econduit

-This runs a pipeline with conduit.
-The database is mocked so a real DB is not required.
+This runs a series of pipeline scenarios with conduit.
+Each module manages its own resources and may have dependencies.
+For example the PostgreSQL exporter starts a docker container to initialize a database server.
 ```sh
 e2econduit --s3-source-net rel-nightly --conduit-bin ../cmd/conduit/conduit
 ```